timesize/monster-oop/homework/27-28/week-01/README.md

 <!--
 ## Day 2

-1. Read all about primitive data types and simple objects [here](https://github.com/SF-WDI-LABS/shared_modules/blob/master/01-front-end-basics/js-object-primitives/27-28/README.md).
-Complete the exercise file after you have finsihed the README compmletely
+1. Read all about primitive data types and simple objects [here](https://github.com/SF-WDI-LABS/js-object-primitives).
+Clone the repository and complete the exercise file after you have finsihed the README compmletely.

 Please use any remaining time to complete and review the exercises from dawn & dusk.
 -->